WHJT

-WHJT (93.5 FM, "93.5 The Legend) is an American radio station licensed to serve Kearney Park, Mississippi, United States.
-The station was owned and operated by Mississippi College until 2017.
+WHJT (93.5 FM, 93.5 The Legend) is an American radio station licensed to serve Kearney Park, Mississippi, United States.
+The station was owned and operated by Clinton-based Mississippi College from 1974 to 2017.
 Its studios and transmitter were based on campus from the Aven Fine Arts Building.

-Mississippi College sold WHJT to New South Radio in March 2017.
+In March, 2017, Mississippi College sold WHJT to New South Radio.
 The station's new 12,000-watt transmitter is located off Highway 49, in Pocahontas.
 Its new studio is located at 265 Highpoint Drive, in Ridgeland.

 WHJT had previously broadcast a contemporary Christian format to the Jackson, Mississippi, area from Easter Sunday 1989 until midnight on July 31, 2017.
-On July 31, WHJT changed its format from Christian contemporary to classic country, and is now branded as "93.5 The Legend" (format moved from Flinn Broadcasting-owned WJXN-FM 100.9 Utica, which began stunting).
+On July 31, WHJT changed its format from Christian contemporary to classic country, and is now branded as 93.5 The Legend (format moved from Flinn Broadcasting-owned WJXN-FM 100.9 Utica, which began stunting).

-The station was assigned the call sign "WHJT" by the Federal Communications Commission (FCC).
+The station was assigned the call sign WHJT by the Federal Communications Commission (FCC).

 WHJT-HD2

-On July 14, 2021 WHJT launched a blues format on its HD2 subchannel, branded as "Blues 93.1" (format moved from WIIN 780 AM Ridgeland, which flipped to rhythmic oldies).
+On July 14, 2021 WHJT launched a blues format on its HD2 subchannel, branded as Blues 93.1.
+(Blues had moved from WIIN 780 AM Ridgeland, which flipped to rhythmic oldies.)

+On September 16, 2024, WHJT-HD2 dropped its blues format, and began stunting with Christmas music as Santa 93.1.
+(Technically, blues had returned to WIIN.)

+After a few hours of stunting with Christmas music, WHJT-HD2 launched an alternative rock format, branded as Rock 93.1.